Cray-HPE/docs-csm/operations/package_repository_management/Manage_Repositories_with_Nexus.md

 ## Access Nexus with the REST API

-The [Nexus REST API](https://help.sonatype.com/repomanager3/rest-and-integration-api) is available from NCNs or compute nodes at `https://packages.local/service/rest`, as well as over the Customer Access Network (CAN) at `https://nexus.cmn.SYSTEM_DOMAIN_NAME/service/rest` (requires authentication with username and password).
+The Nexus REST API is available from NCNs or compute nodes at `https://packages.local/service/rest`, as well as over the Customer Access Network (CAN) at `https://nexus.cmn.SYSTEM_DOMAIN_NAME/service/rest` (requires authentication with username and password).

 Download the Open API document at `/service/rest/swagger.json` for details about the API, including specific options to available endpoints.
+For additional information, check in the Nexus API documentation in [Sonatype Help](https://help.sonatype.com/).

 By default, the REST API endpoints return (or accept) JSON.

 The examples in the following sections use `curl` to exercise the REST API endpoints and `jq` to parse and manipulate the output.
 It is reasonable to use `curl` and `jq` to facilitate management tasks when necessary, but more complex actions may